Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

 console.log(i); // This will throw an error because 'i' is not defined outside the loop

-## 5) What is event Delegation?
+## 005) What is event Delegation?
     Event Delegation is a JS technique where we attach a single event listener to a parent element instead of adding multiple event listeners to individual            child elements.

+## 006) What is event handling?
+      Event handling means making a webpage interactive whenever a user does any action like click, hover, drag, type, or other actions.

+## 007) What is event loop?
+    The Event Loop is not a part of our code; it is a JavaScript mechanism.
+Since JavaScript is a single-threaded language, it can only do one task at a time.
+The Event Loop sends time-taking requests to the background until the currently running tasks in the stack are completed, keeping the website interactive and working.

 ## 6) This keyword used in JS  -  this in JavaScript refers to the current object or context.